The look he gave me was pure disgust. “Do you expect to put THAT,” he spat, pointing to my wheelchair, “Into MY car?”

 I stared, not quite able (or willing) to understand.
 “Excuse me?”

-“Do you expect to put that THING in my car by yourself?” he said, “Because I’m not doing it.
+“Do you expect to put that WHEELCHAIR in my car by yourself?” he said, “Because I’m not doing it.
 And you’re not riding in this car.”

 Deeeep breath, Cynthia: Be nice to the stupid jerk.